 The Group uses short- and medium-term debt to finance its current assets, comprising inventories and trade receivables, which are either self-liquidating or otherwise subject to a high rate of turnover.
 The Group meets these financing requirements by maintaining appropriate levels of cash reserves and/or ensuring that it has sufficient headroom under its committed revolving credit facilities.
 Against a backdrop where near-term debt maturities and investment commitments are deemed "normal", it is the Group's policy to maintain a minimum level of committed liquidity headroom of U.S.\$3 billion to meet all expected and unexpected cash requirements of its business.
 The liquidity headroom is provided in the form of cash, undrawn committed revolving credit facilities and marketable securities.
-As at 31 December 2018, the Group had available committed undrawn credit facilities and cash amounting to U.S.\$10.2 billion.
-The Group has alternative sources of headroom which are not included in the reported headroom).
-During the years ended 31 December 2016, 2017 and 2018, the Group complied with the requirements of its borrowing arrangements.
+As at 30 June 2020, the Group had available committed undrawn credit facilities and cash amounting to U.S.\$10.2 billion.
+As at 31 December 2019, the Group had available committed undrawn credit facilities and cash amounting to U.S.\$10.1 billion.
+The Group has alternative sources of headroom which are not included in these figures (e.g. liquidity can be raised quickly through undrawn uncommitted credit facilities which are not included in the reported headroom).
+During the years ended 31 December 2017, 2018 and 2019, the Group complied with the requirements of its borrowing arrangements.
 None of the Group's credit facilities or funding programmes include rating triggers which would accelerate repayment obligations in the event of a credit rating downgrade.